5T33Z0/OC-Little-Translated/D_Updating_OpenCore/README.md

 - In the Sync window, enable the "DEV" option:</br>![kextsdev](https://user-images.githubusercontent.com/76865553/174356473-e35e2625-0286-40d7-94c3-1e4d9ea2179e.png)

-## Fixing "Development version database does not exist" issue
+## Fixing "Development/Debug version database does not exist" error

 ![Err01](https://user-images.githubusercontent.com/76865553/172384859-682df123-eecf-4d1b-8586-df02d99be268.png)

-This error usually appears when opening a config.plist which was created for a newer dev version of OpenCore.
+This error occurs when opening a) config.plist which was created for a newer dev version of OpenCore or b) if the OpenCore variant you selected in the "Edit" menu is not present in the Database yet.
 Do the following to fix it:

 1. Press "OK"
 2. DON'T save the config!